Cirm423/Pipelines/RNA-seq/Readme.md

 > 0.5 | Unstranded |
 > 0 | Reverse Stranded* |
 > *Only used in Illumina TruSeq protocol

-The adapters column is only used for trimming and can be left empty.
-However if you need to trim an adapter you have to input the sequence of  the adapter in this column for each unit.

 Lastly, the *config.yaml* file sets what analyses snakemake will do.
 This file has been commented to briefly explain what each setting does, so modify the settings to your needs.